Taking the Swagger Out of Christian Cultural Influence

 Being Christian exiles in American culture does not end our influence; it takes the swagger out of it.
 We don’t get cranky that our country has been taken away.
 We don’t whine about the triumphs of evil.
 We are not hardened with anger.
 We understand.
 This is not new.
 This was the way it was in the beginning –- Antioch, Corinth, Athens, Rome.
 The Empire was not just degenerate, it was deadly.
 For three explosive centuries Christians paid for their Christ-exalting joy with blood.
 Many still do.
 More will.

-It never occurred to those early exiles that they should rant about the ubiquity of secular humanism.
+It never occurred to those early exiles that they should rant about pervasive debauchery and danger.
 The Imperial words were still ringing in their ears: “You will be hated by all for my name’s sake.
 But the one who endures to the end will be saved” (Mark 13:13).
 This was a time for indomitable joy and unwavering ministries of mercy.

 Yes, it was a time for influence–-as it is now.
 But not with huffing and puffing as if to reclaim our lost laws.
 Rather with tears and persuasion and perseverance, knowing that the folly of racism, and the exploitation of the poor, and the de-Godding of education, and the horror of abortion, and the collapse of heterosexual marriage, are the tragic death-tremors of joy, not the victory of the left or the right.